MingxiaGuo/Cheatsheets/docker.md

 ```
 docker build -t friendlyname .              # Create image using this directory's Dockerfile
+docker run
+          -it                               # 交互
+          -d                                # 后台运行
+          -p                                # 端口映射
+          -v                                # 磁盘挂载
 docker run -p 4000:80 friendlyname          # Run "friendlyname" mapping port 4000 to 80
 docker run -d -p 4000:80 friendlyname       # Same thing, but in detached mode
 docker exec -it [container-id] bash         # Enter a running container
+docker start                                # 启动已终止的容器
+docker stop <hash>                          # Gracefully stop the specified container
 docker ps                                   # See a list of all running containers
-docker stop <hash>                          # Gracefully stop the specified container
 docker ps -a                                # See a list of all containers, even the ones not running
 docker kill <hash>                          # Force shutdown of the specified container
 docker rm <hash>                            # Remove the specified container from this machine